VCU-CS-Capstone/CS-25-339-Publicly-Detectable-Watermarking-for-Large-Language-Models/Status Reports/Status Report Spring Week 02.md

 Week 2 Status Report

-1) Accomplishments this week
+This week's achievements:

-Research on Attack Types: Completed extensive research on potential attacks that could jeopardize the soundness and robustness of our watermarking scheme.
+- Research on Possible Attacks: We did a thorough study on the different ways our watermarking system might be attacked to ensure it stays secure and reliable.
-Attack Vectors Analysis: Investigated specific attack vectors that might affect the accuracy of our watermark detection model.
+- Analysis of Attack Paths: We looked into specific ways these attacks could happen and how they might mess up our watermark detection.
-Defensive Techniques Exploration: Explored and evaluated various defensive techniques to enhance the robustness of our watermark detection.
+- Exploring Protective Methods: We checked out various methods to make our watermark detection stronger and more foolproof.
-Research Findings Compilation: Compiled all research findings into a comprehensive report to guide the further development of our watermark detection model and improve its reliability.
+- Summary of Research:** We gathered all our research into one detailed report to help us improve and make our watermark detection more trustworthy.

-2) Milestones to be completed next week
+Goals for next week:

-Algorithmic Vulnerability Analysis: Focus on analyzing algorithmic vulnerabilities to achieve a high detection rate for AI-written text, crucial for ensuring the effectiveness of our watermarking scheme.
+- Checking for Weak Spots in Algorithms: We'll examine our algorithms closely to make sure they can reliably spot AI-generated text, which is key for the effectiveness of our watermarking.
-Implementation of Advanced Techniques: Begin the implementation of advanced techniques to reduce false positives, crucial for maintaining the reliability of our detection model.
+- Starting Advanced Methods: We'll begin using sophisticated techniques to lessen the chances of mistakenly identifying something as AI-generated when it's not.
-Integration of Research Insights: Integrate our research insights with targeted programming efforts to refine our detection mechanisms and enhance their accuracy.
+- Using Our Research in Our Work: We'll use what we've learned from our research to make our detection methods better and more precise.
-Preliminary Prototype Development: Start the development of a preliminary prototype outline, ensuring we are on track for a fully written and tested version by the project's fall end date.
+- Building a Basic Model: We'll start sketching out a basic version of our project to make sure we're on the right track for completing a fully working version by the end of the project in the fall.

-3) Issues, problems, or concerns
+Current challenges and concerns:

-Challenges in Prototype Development: Continue to face challenges in ensuring that our prototype is fully developed and rigorously tested to meet the quality standards required by the fall deadline.
+- Difficulties with the Prototype: We're still facing issues in making sure our prototype meets high standards and is thoroughly tested by the fall deadline.
-Balancing Research and Development: Balancing extensive research with the development of the prototype remains a critical issue, necessitating effective task prioritization and resource management.
+- Juggling Research and Development: It's tough to manage both in-depth research and the actual building of the prototype.
+We need to get better at prioritizing tasks and managing our resources effectively.